sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 **INTRODUCTION**

    1. The present work contains the Sanskrit text of Śridharâcârya’s Pâṭigaṇita along with an ancient Sanskrit commentary and an English translation with relevant notes and comments. Śridharâcârya’s *Pâṭigaṇita* deals with arithmetic and mensuration and is the author’s bigger work on the subject.
 The existence of this work was known to earlier scholars working in the field of Hindu Mathematics, such as Sudhâkara Dvivedî and S.B.
 Dîkṣita, from the author’s own allusion to this work in the opening stanza of his smaller work on the subject, which was edited by Sudhâkara Dvivedî in 1899 A.D. under the name of *Triśatikâ*, but it was not available to them either in manuscript or in print.
 Although a manuscript of this work existed in the Raghunatha Temple Library at Jammu, it remained unnoticed by the early scholars.
 The late Dr A. N. Singh was the first to discover in this manuscript the text of Śridharâcârya’s bigger work on arithmetic and mensuration.
-While consulting the Catalogue of the above-mentioned Library, he came across a manuscript which was noticed as [follows :](# "See Catalogue of the Sanskrit Manuscripts in the Raghunâtha Temple Library of His Highness the Maharaja of Jammu and Kashmir, prepared by M.A.
-Stein, Bombay (1874), p.
+While consulting the Catalogue of the above-mentioned Library, he came across a manuscript which was noticed as follows :[^1], p.
 165.")

+[^1]: "See Catalogue of the Sanskrit Manuscripts in the Raghunâtha Temple Library of His Highness the Maharaja of Jammu and Kashmir, prepared by M.A.
+Stein, Bombay (1874

 Manuscript Number       3074